Fish in Carrot and Onion Marinade

 1. Step 1:

-How to make fish with carrot and onion marinade?
-Prepare all the components according to the list.
-Which fish is better to use?
-Hake, pollock or cod are ideal for the recipe.
-I was cooking hake.
-If you have frozen fish, then take it out of the freezer and defrost it at room temperature.
+How do you make fish in a carrot and onion marinade?
+Gather all your ingredients.
+Which fish is best?
+Hake, pollock, or cod are ideal for this recipe.
+I used hake.
+If your fish is frozen, take it out of the freezer and thaw it at room temperature.

 2. Step 2:

-Peel the hake from the scales and be sure to cut off the sharp fins.
-If the fins are left, then during the cooking process, some of them may separate from the fish, which will spoil the finished dish.
-Rinse the carcasses in cold water and dry them with paper napkins.
-There should be no excess water left on the fish.
+Scale the hake and be sure to trim off the sharp fins — if you leave them on, some can come loose during cooking and spoil the finished dish.
+Rinse the fish in cold water and pat it dry with paper towels.
+There should be no excess water left on it.

 3. Step 3:

-Cut the hake into small portions and add a little salt.
+Cut the hake into small serving pieces and salt them lightly.
 Peel and wash the onion and carrot.

 4. Step 4:

-Heat vegetable oil in a frying pan with a thick bottom.
-Put the fish in a frying pan and fry over moderate heat until tender.
-It took me about 8-10 minutes on each side.
+Heat the vegetable oil in a heavy-bottomed skillet.
+Add the fish and fry over medium heat until done — it took me about 8–10 minutes per side.

 5. Step 5: